Superman #1 – Written by Brian Micheal Bendis and illustrated by Ivan Reis

 In a world plagued by dangers and disasters, it’s good to know someone is out there keeping us safe.
 Who is that someone you ask?
 Well, it’s not a bird . . . it’s not plane . . . it’s Superman!
 However, he’s not the real hero here.
 That title without a doubt goes to Brian Michael Bendis.
 If I ever sing out for someone to save me, I hope he’s the one that answers the call.

 Ivan Reis gives us great art to match the great story.
-There’s some epic splash pages with some wicked action shots.
-Though it’s true my favourite pages are ones that include monsters or the fighting of monsters, it’s hard not to appreciate the detail put into each scene and character.
+There are some epic splash pages with some wicked action shots.
+Though it’s true my favorite pages are ones that include monsters or the fighting of monsters, it’s hard not to appreciate the detail put into each scene and character.
 Pages 12-13 and 28-29 are definitely appealing to the ol’ eyeballs.
 Very detailed and very cool.
-It’s important to have strong art to backup a strong story, and that’s one more thing this book has going for it.
+It’s important to have strong art to back up a strong story, and that’s one more thing this book has going for it.

 If you don’t grab this book then the entire existence of the universe as we know it will still be ok, but you will have definitely cheated yourself out of a good time.
 This book harkens back to the times when you actually liked Superman and wore his S on your clothing without an ounce of shame.
 If it’s been a while since you’ve read the big guy’s exploits, then this is the best possible time to jump back on.
 Bendis will without a doubt breath new life into this series and you don’t want to miss it.